Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

 #Migrating VB Add-ins and Macros to Office 2016 for Mac

-How to make Add-ins and Macros written for Windows Office run on Office 2016 for Mac
+How to make VB Add-ins and Macros written for Windows Office run on Office 2016 for Mac

 **Last modified:** January 11, 2016